Our team

 In his spare time, he enjoys spending time with his wife and four children.
 He is an avid fly fisherman and a life-long environmentalist.
 John is a passionate advocate for local families.

-In her spare time, Stephanie enjoys theatre, good books, knitting, and time with her friends and family.
+In her spare time, Prab enjoys spending time with friends, family, and her dog Kylo.

 Paralegal